• Skip to primary navigation

 Are Poblano Peppers Good for You?

 On top of being beautiful, these peppers are super healthy and low in calories!
 They are rich in antioxidants and could have some cancer fighting effects.
 Eat these if you are wanting a boost in vitamin C and vitamin A. Vitamin C intake is vital for the immune system, so eating these peppers can help boost your immunity!
+For a boost of protein, grab the recipe for chicken stuffed bell peppers.

 Cooked stuffed peppers on baking sheet